May 16th – Pre-Event

 Thematic Workshops:

-- Earth Observation: Earth observation technologies are vital for understanding environmental changes and mitigating the effects of climate change.
+Earth observation technologies are vital for understanding environmental changes and mitigating the effects of climate change.
 This workshop highlights how various satellite sensors and data analysis methods enable us to monitor our planet’s health, offering insights that guide policy decisions and sustainable development initiatives.
+Workshop held by Carolina Sá (Earth Observation at the Portuguese Space Agency).

 Portuguese Space Players Panel: